1005 N. Marion St.

 Role of the Judge in the County Court in Hillsborough County

-The role of the County Court Judges in Hillsborough County is to oversee the courtroom proceedings in a criminal case that will render a result that is based on an impartial and fair assessment of the evidence presented.
+The role of the County Court Judges in Hillsborough County is to oversee the courtroom proceedings in a criminal case that will render a result based on an impartial and fair assessment of the evidence presented.

 The jurisdiction of the county criminal division at the Thirteenth Judicial Circuit in Hillsborough County, FL, includes: